alshakero/ez-s/README.md

 Please see `serve`'s [configuration](https://github.com/zeit/serve#configuration) section.

+## Supporting this tool

+If you like it, please give it a star ⭐

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device